Updating an existing short URL's slug

 You have successfully renamed a short link through our API:

-Most important keys in the response are PATH (the path or slug of the edited short link) and LINK_ID.
+Most important keys in the response are YOUR_PATH (the path or slug of the edited short link) and LINK_ID.